Website logo cars for beginners

 If you don’t want to perform all this maintenance yourself and just want to keep your car in tip-top condition, the general guideline is that you service your car every 12,000 miles, or once a year – whatever comes first.
 Tyers are the exception to this as they last much longer than 12,000 miles as long as you treat them well.

-is performing my own car service worth it?
+Is performing my own car service worth it?

 Final word